M

 Dataset shows no warming for 12 years and six months

-Comparing the first and second halves of the time period from April 2012 to September 2024, Australia's climate anomalies have plateaued (or cooled by 0.001C), according to the Australian Climate Observation Reference Network (ACORN 2.5) for land stations (Bureau of Meteorology data source).
+Comparing the first and second halves of the time period from May 2012 to October 2024, Australia's climate anomalies have plateaued (or cooled by 0.001C), according to the Australian Climate Observation Reference Network (ACORN 2.5) for land stations (Bureau of Meteorology data source).

 The ACORN dataset shows significant land surface warming since June 2023 and the UAH dataset shows significant warming of the lower troposphere since July 2023 - both potentially affected by the emergence of an El Nino in the Pacific Ocean, strong solar activity and abnormally high atmospheric moisture content due to the Hunga Tonga underwater volcanic eruption in December 2021.